canta2899/pulumi-private-optimization-cdn/README.md

-# AWS TypeScript Pulumi Template
+# Pulumi AWS - Private CDN with Image Optimization

 This project is a **Pulumi** solution that provisions a **secure AWS CDN** with **on-the-fly image optimization**.